 Getting to Bowling Ball Beach is a bit of an adventure.
-At the end of the trail is a 10 to 15-foot, nearly vertical descent to the beach by way of wood steps anchored to a cliffside by cables.
-After climbing down these steps you must carefully cross an approximate 4-foot mishmash of logs and rocks, some solidly buried in the sand and others loosely anchored in water (watch your step).
+At the end of the north trail is a 10 to 15-foot, nearly vertical descent to the beach by way of wood steps anchored to a cliffside by cables.
+After climbing down these steps you must carefully cross a mishmash of logs and rocks, some solidly buried in the sand and others loosely anchored in water (watch your step).
 You then walk north (toward the right) along the beach.
-The rock formations are a quarter of a mile or so from the wood steps, about a 10-minute walk.
+The bowling ball rocks are a quarter of a mile or so from the wood steps, about a 10-minute walk.

 Note: The steps descending to the beach at the end of the northern trail remain closed due to erosion.
 They are scheduled to be repaired, but the reopening date is unknown; phone ahead for updates.
 Visitors can take the southern trail to Schooner Gulch Beach and then walk north toward Bowling Ball Beach; depending on the time of year it may be necessary to negotiate around piles of driftwood.